 Three Items I Found Price Disparity With

 I love smoking cigars and gambling (you are just learning a lot about me today!).
 So, one day, I saw these poker chip cigar lighters.
-I found that if you searched for “poker chip lighters wholesale lot” in eBay that you could find people selling 24 of them in a lot very cheaply.
+I found that if you searched for “poker chip lighters wholesale lot” on eBay that you could find people selling 24 of them in a lot very cheaply.

-I also found that if you sold them individually that you could sell them for a huge mark up.
+I also found that if you sold them individually that you could sell them for a huge markup.
 It was awesome!
 I have also sold old Enron stock certificates right after the company’s melt down on eBay.
 I found a website that sold them fairly cheaply right after the company’s collapse, and they had not adjusted their prices fast enough to keep up with me purchasing the shares.

 After about a month of me buying and selling the old shares on eBay, the company that I was buying from caught on and raised their prices exorbitantly.
 Another example of price disparity that I have taken advantage of is in DVDs that have gone out of print.
 If you can find a place that sells the DVDs, or books too for that matter, there can be a great resell potential on eBay as well.